Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ]
 ```

 This endpoint Upsert a Product.
-The reference should be unique and permit to update an existing product or Create a new Product.
+The reference should be unique and allows to update an existing product or Create a new Product.
 If reference is not given, the product will be created.
-An Esus Reference will be returned you must have to save it for your next updates of this product. `this one will be updated with the new Params Given here.`
+An Ezus Reference will be returned you must have to save it for your next updates of this product. `this one will be updated with the new Params Given here.`

 ### HTTP Request